 St. Louis Aldermen May Drop Bribery ProbeWhen is a bribe a bribe, and when is a bribe just a deal?

 Gov. Nixon Supports St. Louis' Effort to Raise Minimum WageA minimum wage increase was approved in Kansas City and now Nixon supports one here as well.

 Dotson's Plan for Highway Patrol Brings Mixed Reactions from City HallDowntown STL Inc.'s Missy Kelley says she supports the plan to bring in the Highway Patrol to help reduce crime downtown, but it's getting mixed reaction from the Board of Aldermen.

 Civilian Review Board Plan to be Introduced to Board of AldermenWith the blessing of the mayor, a plan to create a civilian review board to monitor complaints of police misconduct in St. Louis comes before the board of aldermen today.

-Mayor Slay has requested 400 members of the National Guard to help in the city after the grand jury's decision is announced in the Michael Brown case.
+Mayor Slay: 'Disruption' Will be Allowed in St. LouisMayor Slay has requested 400 members of the National Guard to help in the city after the grand jury's decision is announced in the Michael Brown case.